-1. Cook bacon in a large pot until crisp.
+- In a large pot, cook bacon until crisp.
 Remove from pan and place on paper towel lined plate to absorb grease.
 Chop when cooled and set aside.

-2. Using 1 Tablespoon bacon grease and reserved “bits” in pot, sauté 1 ½ cups chopped onion for 3-4 minutes, then add chopped celery, and red, yellow and green peppers for about 5 minutes more.
+- Drain bacon grease from pot, reserve 1 Tablespoon bacon grease and reserved “bits”to cook onion in.
+Sauté 1 ½ cups chopped onion for 3-4 minutes in bacon grease, then add chopped celery, and red, yellow and green peppers for about 5 minutes more.

-6. Place chopped bacon, grape tomatoes, Rotel tomatoes/chilies green onions, parsley, Worchestershire sauce, Tabasco sauce, red wine vinegar, and smoked paprika in pot and stir to combine.
+- Add sliced sausage to pot and continue to sauté ingredients.
+Add chopped bacon, grape tomatoes, Rotel tomatoes/chilies green onions, parsley, Worcestershire sauce, Tabasco sauce, red wine vinegar, and smoked paprika in pot and stir to combine.

-7. Let pot simmer for 30 minutes while you make tomato cream sauce and cook bow tie pasta according to package directions (cook 10 minutes for al dente).
+- Let pot simmer for 30 minutes.
+While it is simmering, make the tomato cream sauce (instruction below) and cook your bow tie pasta according to package directions (cook 8-10 minutes for al dente).

 Tomato Cream Sauce

 - Sauté ½ cup chopped onions in olive oil.
 Add garlic, brown sugar, pepper, salt, thyme, oregano, and basil.